MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 #### Output

 ### 2. **Dependencies**
-This repository includes a script for GWAS analysis, which requires the following R packages:
+Open the script and start to install the following R packages which are required to execute this analysis:

 - **rMVP**: A memory-efficient, visualization-enhanced, and parallel-accelerated tool for GWAS.
 - **ggplot2**: For creating high-quality graphics.